pvernier/csv2geojson/README.md

 ```
 $csv2geojson -h
-Usage of csv2geojson:
-  -delimiter string
+Usage: csv2geojson [-options] <input> [output]

+Options:
-        Delimiter character (default ",")
+  -delimiter: Delimiter character (default ",")
-  -in string
-        Input CSV (file or URL)
-  -keep string
-        (y/n) If set to 'y' and the input CSV is an URL, keep the input CSV file on disk (default "n")
-  -lat string
-        Name of the column containing the latitude coordinates.
+  -long:      Name of the column containing the longitude coordinates.
 If not provided, will try to guess
-  -long string
-        Name of the column containing the longitude coordinates.
+  -lat:       Name of the column containing the latitude coordinates.
 If not provided, will try to guess
-  -out string
-        Output GeoJSON file (extension will be added if omitted)
+  -keep:      (y/n) If set to 'y' and the input CSV is an URL, keep the input CSV file on disk (default "n")

 ```